Syros Town Hall

 Table of contents:

-General infoMapMembers Photos (30)Write a review!
+General infoMapMembers Photos (31)Write a review!

 Location: Ermoupolis

-The Town Hall of Syros, Cyclades: The Town Hall of Ermoupolis is placed in Miaouli square.
-Its particular architecture combines the vibe of classical ancient Greece with the Romanticism of the West and its general style belongs to the neoclassical architectural style, evidently influenced by the German and Italian architects.
+The Town Hall of Ermoupolis in Syros is located in Miaouli Square, the central square of the town.
+Its architecture combines the vibe of classical ancient Greece with the Romanticism of the West and its style appertains to neoclassical architecture, evidently influenced by German and Italian architects.

 Map